-- a.
-An arbitrator shall be compensated for services and for any use of office facilities in the amount of \$300 per case. - b.
+b.
+In addition to compensation as in (a) above, except as otherwise provided by the Rules, an arbitrator shall be compensated for services and for any use of office facilities in the amount of \$300 per case.

+- c.
 If the arbitration organization is notified of a settlement or a withdrawal of a claim at any time up to 24 hours prior to the scheduled hearing, but after the appointment of the arbitrator, the arbitrator's fee shall be \$50.
 If the arbitration organization is notified of a postponement, settlement or a withdrawal of a claim 24 hours or less prior to the scheduled hearing, the arbitrator's fee shall be \$300.
 Unless the parties agree otherwise, the fee in a settlement shall be assessed equally to the parties, the fee in a withdrawal shall be borne by claimant, and the fee in a postponement shall be bore by the requesting party.
-Regardless of the resolution of the case, the arbitrator's fee shall not exceed \$300 and is subject to the provisions of Rule 15. - c.
-An arbitrator serving on a court-ordered consolidated glass case shall be compensated at a rate of \$200.00 per hour.
+Regardless of the resolution of the case, the arbitrator's fee shall not exceed \$300 and is subject to the provisions of Rule 15. - d.
+An arbitrator serving on a court-ordered consolidated glass case shall be compensated at a rate of \$200.00 per hour. - e.
+Once a hearing is commenced, the arbitrator shall direct assessment of the fee.